Cohomology of Lie algebras of polynomial vector fields on the line over fields of characteristic $2$: Partitions

-\bdr For any regular partition $I$, there is a unique decomposition $I=I_1\sqcup I_2\sqcup\dots\sqcup I_s$, where $I_1,I_2,\dots,I_s$ are the dense subpartitions of the maximal possible length.
+\bdr For any regular partition $I$, there is a unique decomposition $I=I_1\sqcup I_2\sqcup\dots\sqcup I_s$, where ${I_1,I_2,\dots,I_s}$ are the dense subpartitions of the maximal possible length.
 This decomposition is called the \emph{canonical decomposition of $I$}.
-The dense partitions $I_1,I_2,\dots,I_s$ are called the \emph{simple components} of $I$.
+The dense partitions $I_1,I_2,\dots,I_s$ are said to be \emph{simple components} of $I$.

 The minimal parts of the odd non-special simple components are called the \emph{leading parts of $I$}.
 The quantity of leading parts is denoted by $\ind(I)$. \edr